bugsnag/bugsnag-android-gradle-plugin/UPGRADING.md

-Previously the `bugsnag` plugin extension did not use Gradle's [Property API](https://docs.gradle.org/current/javadoc/org/gradle/api/provider/Property.html), which meant the plugin could be configured like thus:
+Previously the `bugsnag` plugin extension did not use Gradle's [Property API](https://docs.gradle.org/current/javadoc/org/gradle/api/provider/Property.html), which meant the plugin could be configured like this:

 ```groovy
 // old API